AARON BENAY, ET AL. V. WARNER BROS. ENTERTAINMENT, INC., ET AL.

 February 14, 2012

-In addition to Mr. Speckin’s declaration, Defendants’ point to the fact that the documents are aimed at plugging holes in the Plaintiffs’ case highlighted by the Ninth Circuit, and appeared in an anonymous mailing just days before the first status conference on remand.
+In addition to Mr. Speckin’s declaration, Defendants point to the fact that the documents are aimed at plugging holes in the Plaintiffs’ case highlighted by the Ninth Circuit, and appeared in an anonymous mailing just days before the first status conference on remand.
 See Pearl Mot. for Sanctions Decl.
 4. Taken together, Defendants argue this circumstantial evidence establishes that the documents were prepared by someone with intimate knowledge of the case, access to the Court record and documents produced during discovery, and a motive to fabricate the new evidence.
-Based on this showing, Defendants urge the Court find that Plaintiffs created and sent the fraudulent documents and/or improperly sought to reopen discovery with knowledge that they were false, and therefore impose terminating sanctions.
+Based on this showing, Defendants urge the Court to find that Plaintiffs created and sent the fraudulent documents and/or improperly sought to reopen discovery with the knowledge that they were false, and therefore impose terminating sanctions.

 District courts have the inherent power to dismiss an action where a party “has engaged deliberately in deceptive practices that undermine the integrity of judicial proceedings.”
 Leon v.
 IDX Sys.
 Corp., 464 F.3d 951, 958 (9th Cir.
 2006).
 Falsifying evidence of central importance in connection with a motion for summary judgment is grounds for the imposition of the sanction of dismissal.
 See Combs v.
 Rockwell Intern.
 Corp., 927 F.2d 486, 488 (9th Cir.
 1991).

-Plaintiffs have not admitted that they falsified the documents and have not abjectly perjured themselves in attesting to their origin.
+The plaintiffs have not admitted that they falsified the documents and have not abjectly perjured themselves in attesting to their origin.
 Cf. Leon, 464 F.3d at 958 (upholding

 Case 2:05-cv-08508-PSG-FMO Document 326 Filed 02/14/12 Page 4 of 17 Page ID #:7056